Muskoka Boathouse: Site

-Behind the Design
+Design

 The boathouse was designed to create a balance between both modernism and the vernacular design of the Muskoka area.
-By using strategies such as conceptual arrangements, material palette, spatial organization and construction methods, the building achieves balance between building and nature, land and water, and ultimately tradition and progress.
-The boathouse is defined by these experiences.
-In the design, the thought of which materials used was considered heavily so the materials would mirror the outside.
-This was accomplished through; small wooden walls which when placed vertically, mimic the forest’s edge and large mobile shutters were included to frame nature.
+By using strategies such as conceptual arrangements, material palette, spatial organization and construction methods, the building achieved a balance between building and nature, land and water, and ultimately tradition and progress.
+In the design, the debate of which materials should have been used was considered heavily so the materials would reflect the outside.
+This was accomplished through small wooden walls which, when placed vertically, mimicked the forest’s edge and large mobile shutters were included to frame nature.
 Shim and Sutcliffe wanted the building to be used as “a tool to experience nature” so that no element on the inside is designed without a thought.
 With explorations in architectural language, furniture, lighting, hardware, and landscape, the project became an experiment at many scales.
 When visiting the site the three main elements that the pair observed were water, wood and rock, so the architects incorporated this observation into the design in order to achieve a balance between both building and nature.

 Within the boathouse, there are subtle references to various modern architects such as Frank Lloyd Wright, Carlo Scarpa and Alvar Aalto.
-Wright influenced the overall design of the boathouse while Scarpa is referenced through the elaborate bearings at the top and bottom of four tapering timber posts that support a steel beam fronting onto the dock.
+Wright influenced the overall design of the boathouse while Scarpa is referenced through the bearings at the top and bottom of four tapering timber posts that support a steel beam fronting onto the dock.
 Aalto was more subtly referenced through the tectonic gestures of the boathouse in the proportions of the timber-framed fenestration.